This character page is Spoilers Off, so please refrain from adding spoiler markup.

 - Bag of Holding: What she uses to steal her treasures.

 - Catgirl: She's a feline-like alien with a noticeable cat tail.
 As Mao, it's quite clear that the cloths on her head are covering her cat ears while as Blue Cat, her Nice Hat covers it.
-Her true form is of an anthropomorphic cat.
+Her true form is of an anthropomorphic cat, as her whole race consists of Cat Folk.

 - Connected All Along: Blue Cat made her official debut in Episode 15, at which point she becomes a major recurring character despite not having been around for as long.
 When it is revealed that she was disguising herself as Bakenyan since Episode 4, it becomes readily apparent that she was invested in the plot for far longer than anyone had anticipated.